-Ms. Renee Vaughan plays traditional Scandinavian music on the nyckelharpa, an instrument that has been around in one form or another for over 700 years.
-The sound is both rustic and ethereal.
+Renee Vaughan plays traditional Scandinavian music on the nyckelharpa, an instrument that has been around in one form or another for over 700 years.
+She effortlessly captures the rustic charm and ethereal essence of the Nordic tradition.

 Renee Sunflower Vaughan was born in a VW van headed for Woodstock.
 Members of the commune doted on the budding musician and encouraged her interpretation of Tracy Partridge’s game-changing tambourine work.